 Students may wish to report matters of potentially criminal conduct direct to SA Police (SAPOL).
 In such instances, the disclosure continues to be treated as confidential and the person to whom the disclosure is made is not compelled to make a formal report to the Executive Officer of the Student Behaviour and Conduct Committee.
 The University is not made aware of the disclosure unless the student makes a report to University.

 - Recorded Reports (Non-Confidential Disclosures)

 Students may wish to report behaviour to a University staff member (other than those identified above under ‘Confidential Disclosures’).
+HDR students, may wish report behaviour to their Postgraduate Coordinator or the Dean of Graduate Studies.
 In such instances, the staff member is encouraged to make a report or assist the student to make a report as outlined on the Safer Campus Community website.
 They are also encouraged to refer the student to Counselling or the Education and Welfare Officers for support.